eldargab/cpdt/README.md

 # cpdt

-Solutions for exercises from CPDT
+Solutions for exercises from [Certified Programming with Dependent Types](http://adam.chlipala.net/cpdt/)